ask-ng-components/generator-ask-web/README.md

   - ES6 (ES2015), using Babel
   - TypeScript

-Once done, the generator will scaffold the project and install dependencies, and your're ready to go!
+Once done, the generator will scaffold the project and install dependencies, and your're ready to go! (installing dependencies can take some time)

 ## Workflow